Neorichi/gitWhisper/README.md

 # gitWhisper
-> Get the newest emails from code repository results github by tags filtering (Python3 based)
+> Get the newest emails  and possible passwords  from code repository results github by tags filtering (Python3 based)

 ## Instalation